 Vice President/treasurer: Robert Skerker is a retired business executive with an extensive history of community involvement.
-He is the retired chairman and CEO of Robinson Home Products and has served as a director on numerous non-profit boards, including the Western New York Public Broadcasting Corp., Roswell Park Cancer Institute and the Buffalo Philharmonic Orchestra.
-Skerker presently serves on the board of the Buffalo Philharmonic Orchestra and the Darwin Martin House, and was co-chairman of the National Preservation Conference held in Buffalo in October 2011.
+He is the retired chairman and CEO of Robinson Home Products and has served as a director on numerous non-profit boards, including the Western New York Public Broadcasting Corp., the Roswell Park Cancer Institute and the Buffalo Philharmonic Orchestra.
+Skerker presently serves on the board of the Darwin Martin House and was co-chairman of the National Preservation Conference held in Buffalo in October 2011.

 At Large: Tom Toles is a Pulitzer Prize winning political cartoonist.
 A Hamburg native, he drew for The Buffalo Courier-Express from 1973-82 and Buffalo News the following 20 years, winning the Pulitzer in 1990, before joining The Washington Post in 2002.
 His cartoons appear in more than 200 newspapers.
 Toles is the recipient of the Herblock Award, the National Headliners Award, the Overseas Press Club’s Thomas Nast Award, the John Fischetti Award and the H.L Mencken Free Press Award.
 He also has been honored as Cartoonist of the Year by Editor & Publisher magazine, The National Cartoonists Society and The Week magazine.
 Toles, a 1973 graduate of the University at Buffalo, maintains a second home in Hamburg.